Akshithvvs/Text-classification-coding-challange/ReadMe.md

 ```

 - Once the server is up try localhost:8000, this will return {Hello: World}.
 Proving that the image is up and running

+- Now open the 'UI/front-end.html' file to test the strings manually

 ### How to use the frontend